jhanva/unsupervised/README.md

 ## Installation

-You can install [Your Library Name] using pip:
+You can install unsupervised using pip:

 ```bash
 pip install -e